Hgarnell/Hgarnell.github.io/saul.markdown

 When Saul isnt working, practicing the Bass guitar, writing indie sci-fi, working on his phd, reading comics, collecting JLU action figures, painting, woodworking, or welding, you can find him on the couch watching TV with his foster dog of the month.

+Saul's PHD focuses computational biology and artificial intelligence through uising a model of a fruit fly!
+You can keep up with his PHD through his [log!](/blogs/sauls_phd_log)

 You can find Saul and catch up with is various hobbies in the links below!

 - [Linkedin](https://www.linkedin.com/in/saul-garnell-aaa0932)